utiscc/DotPathsFileSpec/README.md

 ```

 Note that we don't supply an icon (yet).
 If you have one specific for your app, you'd also add an `UTTypeIconFile` pointing to the icns file.

+And this is for letting Finder (i.e. Launch Services) know that your app can open these `paths` files:

 ```
 	<key>CFBundleDocumentTypes</key>